scottisloud/rtt-jekyll/_posts/2015-07-27-2015719devonthink-vs-evernote-part-ii.md

 <figure>
   <img src="{{ site.baseurl }}/img/dt-see-also-classify.png" alt="The right hand drawer shows suggestions for where this article should be sorted.
 The lower half of the drawer suggests related content" title="The right hand drawer shows suggestions for where this article should be sorted.
 The lower half of the drawer suggests related content." />
-  <figcaption>The right hand drawer shows suggestions for where this article should be sorted (note that it suggests my biosecurity folder as the first suggestion, and the subject of the paper happens be biosecurity).
-The lower half of the drawer suggests related content.</figcaption>
 </figure>

-Second, &#8220;See Also&#8221;: DEVONthink suggests other files that might be related to the one you currently have selected.
+Second, &#8220;See Also&#8221;: DEVONthink suggests other files that might be related to the one you currently have selected, as shown in the above image.
 When you have a large library of PDFs like I do, it can be very nice to have DEVONthink suggest a slew of related articles, allowing you to easily go down a bit of a literature-reviewing rabbit hole.
 More about how this set of features works can be found on DEVONtechnologies&#8217; [write up](http://www.devontechnologies.com/technology.html).

 ### Miscellany {#miscellany}